TRAVELING HEALTHFULLY

 CONCLUSION

-Travel is such as hazard today, with little to gain from it, that it is a major stumbling block to spiritual and even physical development for many people.
+Travel is somewhat hazardous today, but often it is not necessary.
+Frequent travel is a major stumbling block to development for many people.
 Most of the benefits claimed for travel can be far better gained by staying near home, traveling short distances by car or longer trips by recreational vehicles, and forgetting about long-distance air travel, in particular.